Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Conclusion

 \section{Conclusion}

-This survey examines the variety of {NN} architectures for the functional development of {IoBNT} networks, provisioning with the most recent methods towards their integration in {MC} links.
-A thorough evaluation of reported research concludes that {NN} architectures become essential for handling the complex nature of {MC} connections, where closed-form expressions for model-based solutions are frequently impractical to develop.
-As such, {NN} are the \textit{de facto} model for devising practical solutions within the various layers of {IoBNT} networks.
+This survey examines the variety of {NN} architectures for the functional development of {IoBNT} networks and provides an overview of the most recent methods for integrating them into {MC} links.
+A thorough evaluation of the reported research concludes that {NN} architectures are essential for handling the complex nature of {MC} connections, for which closed-form expressions for model-based solutions are often impractical to derive.
+As such, {NNs} are the \textit{de facto} model for devising practical solutions within the various layers of {IoBNT} networks.
 A closer look at the reported literature reveals that most of the reported developments primarily focus on the \ac{PHY} layer for decoding tasks, where the \ac{BiRNN} achieves the highest performance in \ac{ISI} channels and with less complexity compared to \acp{RNN}, feedforward {NNs}, and \acp{CNN}.
 Conversely, fewer works target solutions in the upper layers, and only a few methods explore the much-needed localization and detection applications in {IoBNT} networks.
-We expect more developments of {NN}-based methods towards application-oriented solutions of {IoBNT} networks.
-This survey also outlines existing datasets for training and testing {NN} modules, as well as tools for their generation, both synthetically and experimentally.
-The literature is maturing in supplying the necessary datasets for {NN} training; however, we anticipate further progress in the usability and reproducibility dimension of datasets, along with increased data generation for in-body environments.
+We expect further developments in {NN}-based methods towards application-oriented solutions for {IoBNT} networks.
+The literature is also maturing in supplying the necessary datasets for {NN} training, and we anticipate further progress in the usability and reproducibility dimension of datasets, along with increased data generation for in-body environments.

-Furthermore, studies in the interconnected areas of {NN} and {IoBNT} underline long-term research topics: Biocompatible deployments of {NNs} at the nanoscale are still in their early phases, nanoscale architectures beyond feedforward {NNs} also demand consideration to realize the {IoBNT}'s full potential, and physics-informed architectures, grounded in domain knowledge, can be utilized to develop self-explainable solutions.
-We conclude with a thought-provoking remark: {AI} can be a common ground between biology and engineering to facilitate interdisciplinary approaches. {AI} methods can serve as a common framework that converges the two disciplines of biology and engineering.
+Furthermore, studies at the intersection of \acp{NN} and \ac{IoBNT} underline two long-term research directions: (i) biocompatible deployment of \acp{NN} at the nanoscale is still in its early stages, and nanoscale architectures beyond feedforward \acp{NN} require further attention to realize the full potential of \ac{IoBNT}; and (ii) physics-informed architectures, grounded in domain knowledge, can support the development of self-explainable solutions.
+We conclude with the broader perspective that \ac{AI} can provide a common conceptual and methodological framework for bridging biology and engineering, enabling interdisciplinary designs in which biological processes and communication systems are developed in closer alignment.